Mapenduma hostage crisis

 On 9 May Indonesian Army Special Forces (Kopassus) moved into the village but found it unoccupied.
 Five personnel were killed in a helicopter crash.
-A small observation force was left behind and, after this confirmed the OPM and their hostages had returned to the site on 15 May, a second assault was made.
+A small observation force was left behind, and after this confirmed the OPM and their hostages had returned to the site on May 15th, a second assault was made.
 This was successful and effected the release of nine of the hostages, two being killed by their captors.
-Eight OPM fighters were killed and two captured versus no loss on the Indonesian side, save for the helicopter crash.
+Eight OPM fighters were killed and two were captured versus no loss on the Indonesian side, save for the helicopter crash.
 There was some international controversy over the use of an unmarked civilian helicopter by the Indonesian forces, which may have misled the OPM.